 Heel blister research

 Experimental Blister Studies: Time-To-Blister

 In 2013, the team at the University of Salford produced blisters on the back of the heels of 30 people under very controlled conditions to measure temperature changes in the skin.
-Putting the temperature changes to the side - if you’ve ever wondered why you get heel blisters pretty easy while your friends don’t, the results give you an idea why.
+Putting the temperature changes to the side – if you’ve ever wondered why you get heel blisters pretty easily while your friends don’t, the results give you an idea why.
 One participant blistered after 4 minutes while the last one to blister took 32 minutes!
 This gives great insight into how some of us blister much easier than others.